phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Total Number of Tweets: 845666
+#Number of Trump Tweets: 274471
-#Number of Trump Tweets: 273951
+#Number of Clinton Tweets: 241121
-#Number of Clinton Tweets: 240881
+#Number of Rubio Tweets: 102692
-#Number of Sanders Tweets: 129587
+#Number of Carson Tweets: 52828 52828
-#Number of Rubio Tweets: 102543
+#Number of Bush Tweets: 46014
-#Number of Carson Tweets: 52761
+#Total Number of Tweets:
-#Number of Bush Tweets: 45943
+#Number of Sanders Tweets:
 ---
 ---